- This event has passed.

 - Share: We practice being honest and vulnerable when we get real with how we are in a safe space.
 We shed secrets, learn that we are not alone as we hear other people’s experience and gain additional strength and hope.

-- Explore Specific Topics: We explore specific topics about compulsions and addictions.
+- Explore Specific Topics: Each week, we explore specific topics about compulsions and addictions.
 We investigate why we learned to escape and invite new tools and perspectives into our lives.
 Depending on the topic, we use different tools and formats for these exercises.

 Details for class